 Individual vs. Group Disability Insurance

 As a full-time employee working for an employer that provides group benefits, you likely have access to group disability insurance coverage.
-Group plans generally cover approximately 60% of your gross earnings up to a specified maximum benefit (such as $10,000 monthly).
+Up to a certain maximum benefit, such as $10,000 per month, group plans typically cover approximately 60% of your gross earnings.
 When your employer covers the premium costs, these benefits become taxable income.
-Additionally, if you transition to a new employer, your disability coverage may not transfer with you.
+Additionally, your disability coverage may not transfer with you if you change employers.

 Personal disability insurance serves as your primary coverage option when your employer doesn’t provide a group plan, or it can function as additional protection that bridges the difference between your employer’s coverage and your actual financial requirements, especially if you experience a disability.
 Planning for the long term and understanding the potentially catastrophic financial impact of losing your earning capacity is essential.